-The Office of the Registrar is the official office to release a student's academic record which is a chronological listing of all coursework and degrees attempted and earned.
-The University offers secure electronic transcript delivery and paper copy.
-In partnership with TranscriptsPlus®, Heidelberg University is able to provide official transcripts delivered through TranscriptsPlus® to network and out of network recipients.
-Directions are available at the registrar's website to assist in the transcript request process.
-Rates are subject to change based on current US Postal Service charges; all fees are posted on the transcript ordering website.
-Electronic transcripts are generally sent every twenty-four hours when ordered online.
-In office requests are processed weekly, generally five to seven business days.
-Immediate transcript processing is available for \$30.00.
-Transcripts will not be released when there is an active hold on your account.
+The Office of the Registrar is the official office to release a student's academic record, which is a chronological listing of all coursework and degrees attempted and earned.
+The University offers secure, official electronic transcript delivery through Parchment to in network and out of network recipients.
+Directions are available on the Registrar's webpage (www.inside.heidelberg.edu/departments-offices/registrar/transcript-request) on Inside, the University's intranet website, to assist in the transcript request process.
+Electronic transcripts are generally sent every twenty-four hours.